JohnAD/nullable/docs/nullable-nfloat-ref.rst

     .. code:: nim

-        proc `-`*(a: nint, b: nint): nint =
+        proc `-`*(a: nfloat, b: nfloat): nfloat =

     *source line: 241*

     Operator: SUBTRACT

-    Represented by the minus "-" symbol, this operation subtracts two nint values from each other.
+    Represented by the minus "-" symbol, this operation subtracts two nfloat values from each other.

     If either value is errored, the result is an error.